Please read the FAQ (Frequently Asked Questions) list below then call (360-927-1881) or email me if you have any questions.

 H. Jazz, Pop and Worship Music: I am often asked to teach jazz to my students as well as contemporary church/worship playing.
 In general I am happy to do so within the context of teaching traditional piano.
 They go together and build on one-another.
 I would seldom teach a young pianist “just jazz.”
 Also, students are invited to bring to lessons music from school performance groups like jazz (stage) band.
 For the more advanced student I do offer one-time “coaching” for special needs situation.
 See below.

 I. Recitals: Generally, we hold a year-end graduation type recital in early or mid June.
-Students are generally expected to learn and memorize 1-3 songs to perform for other students and family.
+Students are generally expected to learn and memorize (optional) 1-3 songs to perform for other students and family.
 This is an important part of the musical process: learning to share and perform before others.
+[We make it fun!]

 J. Concerts: I encourage kids to listen to as many pianists as they can.
 They can attend various recitals and concerts in the community.
+Notably, at WWU.
 Listen, listen, and listen some more!
-And CDs can be fantastic as well.
+And CDs or digital downloads can be fantastic as well.
 I am happy to provide suggestions.
 And I’ll even make a shameless plug here: You can hear me perform now and again in our community!

-K. Openings: I am currently teaching (mostly) Thursdays and Fridays.
+K. Openings: I am currently teaching (mostly) Wednesdays, Thursdays, Fridays and Saturdays.
 I have a handful of openings and will do my best to schedule your student.
 Though not always possible, I try to schedule families together if they wish.
 And former students get schedule preferences over newer ones.

 M. Summer Lessons: Yes, I do teach in the summer and encourage your student continue if they are able.
 I generally cover a two month period from mid/late June through mid August.
 Just ask for details!